If Helicobacter pylori infection demonstrated, treat with eradication therapy, as outlined in the guideline here.

 Lansoprazole oral 30mg once daily for 4 – 8 weeks

 If the ulcer is associated with non-steroidal anti-inflammatory drug (NSAID):

 If the NSAID needs to be continued or restarted, use in combination with a PPI e.g.:

 omeprazole oral 20mg once daily or lansoprazole oral 30mg once daily irrespective of H. pylori status.

 If the patient is unable to take oral therapy give:

 omeprazole 40mg by slow IV infusion over 20-30 minutes.
-NB: Only available licensed preparation is for infusion.
+NB: Omeprazole administration as IV bolus injection is unlicensed and not recommended.

 If patient has had endoscopic haemostasis for a bleeding ulcer give:

 omeprazole infusion (Hong Kong Protocol*), initial 80 mg dose (give 80mg in 100ml sodium chloride 0.9% infused over 40 - 60 minutes)

 continuous infusion* of 8 mg/hour for 72 hours (make up 80mg in 100ml sodium chloride 0.9%, infuse at 10ml (8mg) per hour over 10 hours for a total of 72 hours, a total of 8 infusion bags have to be prepared)